-The above information will be updated each week day by 5 p.m.
+The above information is updated each business day by 5 p.m.

 In addition, the following steps have been taken:

 Access limited to the Virginia Beach Courthouse

-The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through June 7 and the building remains closed to general public access.
+The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through July 19 and the building remains closed to general public access.
 Only the essential proceedings listed in the attached court orders (on the right hand side of the page) are taking place.
 All others have been continued.